makersmakingchange/Playback-Switch/README.md

 A brief summary of the project.
 What it does, who it is for, how much it costs.
  --->

-The Playback Switch is a press button switch similar to the MMC Interact switch that also plays a message up to 30 seconds long when the button is pressed.
+The Playback Switch is a press button switch similar to the MMC Interact switch that also plays a message up to 30 seconds long.

 The device is comprised of off-the-shelf electronics and 3D printed parts.
 The overall cost of materials is about $8 (plus $8 for component shipping).